petsc/petsc/doc/faq/index.rst

 Installation
 ============

-How Do I Begin Using PETSc If The Software Has Already Been Completely Built And Installed By Someone Else?
+How do I begin using PETSc if the software has already been completely built and installed by someone else?
 -----------------------------------------------------------------------------------------------------------

 Assuming that the PETSc libraries have been successfully built for a particular